-The United Nations Framework Convention on Climate Change (UNFCCC), which was adopted in Rio de Janeiro in 1992 and entered into force in 1994, is the foundation for global cooperation in climate protection.
-Since that time, the parties to the Convention have met in yearly conferences (COPs) to discuss strategies for mitigating and adapting to climate change.
+The United Nations Framework Convention on Climate Change (UNFCCC), which was adopted in Rio de Janeiro in 1992 and entered into force in 1994, is the foundation for global cooperation on climate protection.
+Since then, the parties to the Convention have met in yearly conferences (COPs) to discuss strategies for mitigating and adapting to climate change.

 An important milestone: the Kyoto Protocol

 At the Climate Change Conference in Kyoto (1997) the parties reached an important milestone in their negotiations.
 The Kyoto Protocol was the only international agreement up to that time with legally binding climate protection provisions.
 A number of industrialised countries committed themselves to reducing their greenhouse gas emissions during the period from 2008 to 2012.

 Subsequent climate change conferences focused on reaching an agreement to follow up the Kyoto Protocol.
 Baden-Württemberg supported efforts by Germany and the EU to establish binding commitments on the reduction of greenhouse gas emissions and go beyond the Kyoto Protocol by including emerging economies such as India and China plus the United States and Canada.

 Owing to differing circumstances and diverging interests it was very difficult to find common ground.
 Nevertheless, at the Climate Change Conference in Cancún (2010) an agreement was reached to limit global warming to 2°C above pre-industrial levels.